graphhopper/graphhopper/docs/isochrone/java.md

 ```

 See [IsochroneResource.java](https://github.com/graphhopper/graphhopper/blob/master/web-bundle/src/main/java/com/graphhopper/resources/IsochroneResource.java)
-to find out how to create an iso line polygone / isochrone from using the shortest path tree.
+to find out how to create an iso line polygon / isochrone from using the shortest path tree.